x81k25/amazon-product-classification/docs/design-spec.md

 ## 5. Open Questions

-- My first and probably biggest questions is how well the alternate solutions mentioned in the above section would actually work? ~90% accuracy isn't terrible, but I don't feel really good about a model until I get at least a few 9's.
+- My first and probably my biggest questions is how well the alternate solutions mentioned in the above section would actually work? ~90% accuracy isn't terrible, but I don't feel really good about a model until I get at least a few 9's.
 - How well would this model work given the actual number of training items an online retailer is likely to have if we were able to grab a sample that went back a few years in time (which I suspect could be in the millions for large online retailers)?
-- How would this model do over time
+- How would this model do over time, assuming there would be some level of data drift over time?